 The 35th ACM Symposium on Parallelism in Algorithms and Architectures (SPAA ’23) will run from June 17th to June 19th, 2023.
 Workshops and tutorials will be on June 16th.
 SPAA 2023 will be held as part of ACM FCRC in Orlando, Florida.

-Submissions are sought in all areas of parallel algorithms and architectures, broadly construed, including both theoretical and experimental perspectives.
+Submissions are sought in all areas of parallel and distributed computing, including algorithms, data structures, computational models, complexity theory, architectures, performance engineering, languages, runtime systems, compilers, programming systems, and networking systems.
+Papers that are purely theoretical, purely experimental, or contain both theory and experiments are welcome.
 Topics of interest include, but are not limited to:

 - Parallel and Distributed Algorithms

 - Parallel and Distributed Architectures